Dani-DEV28/centroid-finder/humanImprovements.md

     storted in the controllers folder
   - How can you split up large methods or classes into smaller components?
   - Are there unused files/methods that can be removed?
+    - None from what I know
   - Where would additional Java interfaces be appropriate?
   - How can you make things simpler, more-usable, and easier to maintain?
+    - Writting more documentation/comments
   - Other refactoring improvements?
 - ## adding tests
   - What portions of your code are untested / only lightly tested?